-CEREC All-Ceramic Crowns
+CEREC All-Ceramic Crowns – Grand Rapids, MN

 Metal used to be the restoration material of choice.
 Times have changed.
 Now, people want more natural-looking restorations without sacrificing strength and quality.
 At Grand Rapids Dental Care, we offer all-ceramic CEREC crowns that mimic the translucency of natural tooth enamel and withstand tremendous biting forces.
 With all-ceramic CEREC crowns, you can have a smile that’s both strong and beautiful.

-What is a crown?
+What is a Dental Crown?

 What is CEREC?

-Dr. Hagley may recommend a crown for a variety of reasons.
+Drs.
+Rachel or Spencer Buchert may recommend a crown for a variety of reasons.
 Often crowns are needed to restore fractured, chipped, broken, or otherwise damaged teeth that cannot be repaired by a filling.
 Like a cast on a broken bone, a crown provides protection and strength.
 Other reasons for crowns include bite balancing, bridges to replace missing teeth, and esthetics.
 Crowns can be used to build up back teeth and allow for a more comfortable bite, which can eliminate headaches and TMJ issues.
 For replacement teeth, crowns are attached to healthy teeth on either side of the gap and the false tooth rests in the middle.
 All-ceramic crowns can also improve the appearance of crooked, stained, or flawed teeth, because their translucency and color closely resembles healthy tooth enamel.

 Dental crowns are most often made of gold or porcelain, although they can also be made of stainless steel.
 Stainless steel crowns are typically used for primary teeth in children, because they’re temporary and not designed for long-term wear.
 Gold crowns are biocompatible and will not fracture.
 They’re generally reserved for teeth that don’t show when you smile.
 Porcelain crowns are often built on a metal base to provide additional strength and support for back teeth.
 All-porcelain crowns, which contain no metal, provide an excellent solution to restore front teeth and maintain a natural-looking smile.
 Grand Rapids Dental Care is committed to helping you find best and most natural option for your unique situation.